-The 2014 portfolio revealed a few strengths, scoring highest in L2 and L3.
-All other areas were significantly low, in the red range.
+The 2016 portfolios revealed a few strengths, scoring highest in L2.
+All other areas were significantly low, in the yellow and red range.
+Overall, the portfolios scored in the yellow area, definitely in need of improvement, but--with the exception of Portfolio 2--not alarmingly low.